-- 1. Proper hand hygiene should be followed prior to administering medication and gloves should be worn. - 2.
-Before administering the medication, ensure that it is for the correct child.
-Check the name and dosage to ensure it matches the Medication Authorization Form and pharmacist label. - 3.
-The Supervisor or designate (i.e. Lullaboo staff) are to administer medication to the children in the center. - 4.
-Medication should be administered in a well-lit area and, where possible, it is preferable to remove a child from the activity area to administer medication in a quiet area with the least possible interruption.
+1. Proper hand hygiene should be followed prior to administering medication and disposable gloves should be worn.

-- 5. After administering medication, document the administration on the Medication Authorization Form on iCare including: the time, who administered the medication, the dosage amount and observations after administration (i.e. "I administered and no reaction observed"). - 6.
-Unused portions of medication should be returned in the original container to the parent of the child. - 7.
+- 2. Before administering medication, ensure that it is for the correct child.
+Check the name and dosage on the Lullaboo label to ensure it matches the Medication Authorization Form and pharmacist label. - 3.
+The Supervisor/designate is in charge of all drugs and medications and is responsible for designating the appropriate individual to administer medication to children in the center. - 4.
+Dosage to be administered must be measured out by Lullaboo staff from the original container.
+Lullaboo will not accept premeasured doses provided by parents. - 5.
+Medication should be administered in a well-lit area and, where possible, it is preferable to remove a child from the activity area to administer medication in a quiet area with the least possible interruption. - 6.
+After administering medication, document the administration on the Medication Authorization Form on iCare including who administered the medication. - 7.
+It is recommended that unused portions of medication should be returned to the parent of the child in the original container. - 8.
 Medication Authorization Forms will be kept on file in iCare.